-All complaints are logged in a Complaints book.
-The Chief Executive will be informed of all complaints received, and will later report them and their outcomes to the Trustees.
+All complaints are logged in a complaints book.
+The Office of the Chief Executive will be informed of all complaints received, and will later report them (and their outcomes) to the Trustees.
 There are four stages to the complaints procedure:

 Stage 1: Acknowledgment